Revolution (cycling series): History and concept

 The Revolution is also expanding into a global series, CotterPin has licensed the concept in Australia.
 The first Revolution Australia event was held in the Darebin International Sports Centre, Melbourne on 24 November 2007.
 There were over 3,000 spectators present at Australia's Revolution 1.

 In July 2008, the Aftermarket company signed a deal with Face Partnership to create an expo area in the track centre at each event.
 This takes advantage of the captive audience and precise target consumers present at each Revolution.

 Each Revolution meeting consists of a fast-paced, packed programme of races.
 The evening lasts for between 3 hours and 3 hours 45 minutes and typically involves around twenty events.
 Each event has three categories of racing including sprint and endurance, and the "Future Stars" series.
 Live PA duties at the events are carried out by the BBC commentator and cyclist, Hugh Porter.

 In 2011–12, ITV4 broadcast a one-hour highlights show on Monday evenings following each Revolution meeting.

 In September 2015 it was announced that Eurosport would broadcast live coverage of five rounds of the 2015–16 series.

-In April 2016 a collaboration between FACE Partnership and Velon, an organisation representing 11 UCI WorldTeams, was announced to expand the Revolution series internationally as the Revolution Champions League, with the inaugural Champions League competition being held across three consecutive weekends in November and December 2016.
+In April 2016 a collaboration between FACE Partnership and Velon, an organisation representing 11 UCI WorldTeams, was announced with the aim of expanding the Revolution series internationally under the "Revolution Champions League", with the inaugural Champions League competition being held across three consecutive weekends in November and December 2016.
 The competition is planned to feature a total of 12 teams, of which eight will be drawn from the World Tour ranks.
 In June 2016 seven WorldTeams were confirmed as participants in the first Champions League, which would consist of six rounds held over three back-to-back weekends in Manchester, London and a third venue abroad, which was confirmed the following month as the Vélodrome National in Paris.
-However shortly before the Paris meeting was due to take place FACE Partnership announced that it would be postponed to the following season.
+However shortly before the Paris meeting was due to take place Face Partnership announced that it would be postponed to the following season.